message/iata/NF.md

-Published 27.05.2020
+Published 28.09.2021
-1. Passengers are not allowed to enter Australia.
+1. Passengers are not allowed to enter.
-- This does not apply to nationals of Australia.
-- This does not apply to the immediate family members of nationals of Australia.
+- This does not apply to:
+- nationals of Australia and their immediate family members;
-- This does not apply to permanent residents of Australia and their immediate family members.
+- permanent residents of Australia and their immediate family members;
-- This does not apply to nationals of New Zealand residing in Australia.
+- nationals of New Zealand residing in Australia and their immediate family members;
-- This does not apply to diplomats accredited to Australia and currently resident in Australia, and their immediate family members.
-2. Passengers and airline crew are required to self-isolate for a period of 14 days at their first arrival location in Australia.
-If their duration of stay is less than 14 days, they must self-isolate for the entire duration of stay.
+- passengers who have been in Australia, New Zealand or both for the full 14 days before their flight to Australia;
+- passengers who have a visa and have been granted an exemption before departure; details can be found at <a href="https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form">https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form</a>
+2. Passengers are not allowed to transit through Australia to New Zealand for more than 72 hours.
-- This does not apply to airline crew with the appropriate personal protective equipment.
+- This does not apply to passengers with an exemption applied at <a href="https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form">https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form</a>
-3. Airline crew who are nationals or residents of Australia must self-isolate at their place of residence (or hotel) between flights, or for 14 days, whichever is shorter.
+3. Passengers could be subject to presenting a "Travel Declaration" form and present it at time of check-in.
+The form can be found at <a href="https://covid19.homeaffairs.gov.au/australia-travel-declaration">https://covid19.homeaffairs.gov.au/australia-travel-declaration</a>
+4. Passengers could be subject to quarantine for 14 days at the first point of entry.
+Details can be found at <a href="https://covid19.homeaffairs.gov.au/new-zealand-safe-travel-zone">https://covid19.homeaffairs.gov.au/new-zealand-safe-travel-zone</a>
-Airline crew who are not nationals or residents of Australia must self-isolate in their hotel on arrival until their next flight.
+5. Airline crew are subject to self-isolation until their next flight.
-4. When passengers transit through Australia for 8 to 72 hours, they must go to mandatory quarantine at the state designated facility until the time of the departing flight.
+6. Passengers transiting through Australia for 8 to 72 hours to a third country are subject to quarantine until their next flight.
-5. For repatriation charter flights, airlines are advised to contact the Australian Border Force (ABF) as early as possible in the planning process.
-Airlines should not confirm or schedule flights before discussing arrangements with the ABF repatriation team.
+7. Passengers entering or transiting through Australia must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+More details can be found at <a href="https://tinyurl.com/y398dxv4">https://tinyurl.com/y398dxv4</a>
+- This does not apply to:
+- passengers younger than 5 years;
+- passengers arriving from Kiribati, Myanmar, New Zealand, Niue, Samoa, Solomon Isl., Tokelau, Tonga, Tuvalu or Vanuatu;
+- passengers arriving from Belize, Cook Isl., Fiji, French Polynesia, Marshall Isl., Micronesia (Federated States), Nauru, New Caledonia, Palau, Papua New Guinea, Timor-Leste or Wallis and Futuna Isl.;
+- passengers with a positive COVID-19 PCR test result, and a medical discharge issued at most 4 weeks before departure which specifies that:
+- at least 14 days have passed since they were infected with COVID-19; and
+- 72 hours have passed since recovery of fever and respiratory symptoms; and
+- passengers who have recovered from COVID-19 and are not contagious.
+8. Passengers entering or transiting through Australia from Belize, Cook Isl., Fiji, French Polynesia, Marshall Isl., Micronesia (Federated States), Nauru, New Caledonia, Palau, Papua New Guinea, Timor-Leste or Wallis and Futuna Isl. must have a negative COVID-19 PCR test taken at most 96 hours before departure from the first embarkation point.
+More details can be found at <a href="https://tinyurl.com/y398dxv4">https://tinyurl.com/y398dxv4</a>
+- This does not apply to:
+- passengers younger than 5 years;
+- passengers with a positive COVID-19 PCR test result, and a medical discharge issued at most 4 weeks before departure which specifies that:
+- at least 14 days have passed since they were infected with COVID-19; and
+- 72 hours have passed since recovery of fever and respiratory symptoms; and
+- passengers who have recovered from COVID-19 and are not contagious.